huynamnguyen/Programming-Assignment/README.md

 - Adresse (object consisting of multiple strings)
 - Kunde(ArrayList)

-If run the program will show all the data of the Travel Agency and the assigned fictional customers.
+If the program is run ut will show all the data of the Travel Agency and the assigned fictional customers.